- Importance of Adding Video Conference

 Further, most video conferencing software is not expensive.
 There are also numerous video conferencing options online for those lawyers and law firms that do thorough research.
 Some of the video conferencing software is free.

 Presently, nobody even knows how long the Conravrius Pandemic will continue.
-Will this be something that is short-term?
-Or will it last long-term?
-To prepare for the worst, law firms should really think long and hard about incorporating video conference technology immediately as it relates to communicating internally and with clients and prospective clients.
+Will this be short-term?
+Or will it last long?
+To prepare for the worst, law firms should think long and hard about incorporating video conference technology immediately as it relates to communicating internally and with clients and prospective clients.

 In terms of potential clients, most law firms need new clients to survive.
 Most law firms also need to ensure that they are engaging with current clients and other employees.
 While COVID-19 has changed the legal landscape significantly, lawyers must adapt so that they are effectively communicating with their current and prospective clients during these difficult times.

-It is also reasonable to believe that as lawyers and courts become more accustomed to using video conferencing software, that the increased use might be here to stay.
-There could easily be a fear in the short and long-term about the reemergence of this or some other pandemic.
-The fact that video conference cuts down on travel times and costs and is easy to use could also result in its continued use past the current crisis.
+It is also reasonable to believe that as lawyers and courts become more accustomed to using video conferencing software, the increased use might be here to stay.
+There could easily be a fear in the short and long term about the re-emergence of this or some other pandemic.
+The fact that video conferences cut down on travel times and costs and are easy to use could also result in their continued use past the current crisis.

 There are countless video conferencing programs out there that lawyers and law firms